omar-thompson/3806ICT_Final_Assignment/readme.md

 2. Compile the binaries in catkin_ws/src using catkin_make.
 3. Launch the pre-set world which includes a birds-eye camera angle:
    `roslaunch assignment_3 launch_world.launch`
 4. Run the update_grid node: `rosrun assignment_3 update_grid` in a new terminal window.
-This hosts three services used by the main submarine controller:

-   -  hostile_sensor: Emulates a sensor (such as a sonar) to detect hostiles within a given grid-range
-   -  survivor_sensor: Emulates a sensor (such as infrared) to detect survivors within a given grid-range
-   -  update_grid: This facilitates the communication between the main submarine controller and update_grid.
-It allows for gazebo to continue simulating the submarine as it moves throughout the environment and picks up survivors.

-5. Run the search_rescue node: `rosrun assignment_3 search_rescue` in a new terminal window.
-This is the main driver of the submarine which communicates with PAT and translates the provided moveset into actions.
-It maintains an internal representation of where the submarine has visited which is updated each time it detects a hostile or survivor (as informed by the hostile_sensor and survivor_sensor services).
+5. Run the search_rescue node: `rosrun assignment_3 search_rescue`

+With the implementation of the new decsion making structure the program is nor more reusable, provides modularity, introduces deliberative reasoning that is goal focussed.

 **Please note that the project depends on the direct path to the PAT installation.
 Currently, it is set to `/Desktop/MONO-PAT-v3.6.0/PAT3.Console.exe`.
 If this path is incorrect, either relocate PAT to the expected path, or change `PAT_EXE_DIR` in the program to the correct path.
 This `#define` is located in `search_rescue.cpp` on line 29**